 Top tip: New wallpapers are released regularly – see the website or your Resene ColorShop for even more options.

 Please place your wallpaper orders allowing plenty of time as there may be delays and some items may be unavailable.
-Samples are now available again in some designs.
+Samples are available in selected designs.
 Ask our Resene ColorShop team for assistance.
 Please view your favourites in store.
-From 1 May 2021, freight charges of $17.25 per roll apply to all imported wallpapers due to current higher freight costs.

 Search Habitat articles

 If you have an idea, project or story that you think would suit Habitat plus, we’d love to hear from you.
 Please drop us an email with your details and include photos if submitting a project.